Bifenthrin vs Permethrin Insecticide

 Mixing Ratio

-Both bifenthrin and permethrin insecticides need to mix with water before you can spray.
-The mixing ratio for bifenthrin is 2 ounces in 1 gallon of water.
-The mixing ratio for permethrin is 6.4 fl. oz. in 1 gallon of water.
+Both bifenthrin and permethrin insecticides must mix with water before you can spray.
+The mixing ratio for Bifenthrin is 2 ounces in 1 gallon of water.
+The mixing ratio for Permethrin is 6.4 fl. oz. in 1 gallon of water.
 Also, you can check the product label to find the perfect mixing ratio.

 Pet Safe